RobertoJames-Git/FENC-AI-Chat-Bot/README.md

 - **LLM (The Brain)**: Gemma 3 27B (via OpenRouter) — The language model that processes the handbook context to generate answers.

-- **Database: PostgreSQL** - Stores persistent data like user accounts, conversation logs (for analytics), and student profiles.
+- **Database: PostgreSQL** - Stores persistent data like user login credentials, conversation logs.

 ---